Israeli war crimes: First Intifada

-On 13 April 1989, a raid was conducted by Israeli Border Police during the First Intifada, which was widely regarded by human rights observers as a potential war crime due to the excessive and lethal use of force against civilians.
+On 13 April 1989, a raid was conducted by Israeli Border Police during the First Intifada.
 The raid took place in the early morning hours in the West Bank village of Nahalin, near Bethlehem.
 It was aimed at arresting individuals suspected of stone-throwing, removing Palestinian flags, and erasing nationalist graffiti.
 Around 30 officers entered the village around 3:30 AM, during the Muslim holy month of Ramadan, when many residents were already awake for the suhoor.
 When local youths began throwing stones at the soldiers, Israeli forces responded by imposing a curfew and using live ammunition.
 The confrontation quickly escalated, resulting in the deaths of five Palestinian youths and injuries to at least 50 others.
-Human rights organizations and UN bodies later condemned the operation, citing it as an example of disproportionate use of force and indiscriminate targeting—both violations of international humanitarian law.
+Human rights organizations and UN bodies later condemned the operation, citing it as an example of disproportionate use of force and indiscriminate targeting.
 The firing of live rounds against stone-throwers raised serious concerns about violations of the principle of proportionality, which requires military responses to be commensurate with the threat posed.
 Moreover, the imposition of a village-wide curfew and the punitive nature of the raid were seen as forms of collective punishment, explicitly prohibited under Article 33 of the Fourth Geneva Convention.
-An internal Israeli investigation concluded that the troops had “lost control and fired excessively,” recommending disciplinary measures against some personnel.
+An internal Israeli investigation concluded that the troops had "lost control and fired excessively," recommending disciplinary measures against some personnel.